-What Is an IRA?
+What Is an Inherited IRA?

-Let’s review the basics: IRAs are tax-advantaged accounts designed for retirement savings.
+IRAs are tax-advantaged accounts designed for retirement savings.
 They can hold stocks, mutual funds, bonds and a variety of other financial products.
 Your money earns interest and grows, tax-free.
 Until you reach retirement age, you don’t pay income tax or capital gains tax on the money in the account.

 There are two major types of IRAs: traditional and Roth.
 With traditional IRAs, you contribute pre-tax earnings which are considered tax deductible.
 When you retire and start taking distributions from your IRA, those distributions will be taxed as income.
 For Roth IRAs, you contribute taxed income (and your contributions aren’t tax deductible) and when you retire, your withdrawals are tax-free.

 The IRS lists three options for spouses who inherit a traditional IRA.
 If that’s you, the first option is to designate yourself as the account owner.
 You’ll put the account under your name (also known as “retitling”).
-This way, the account is yours to contribute or withdraw from.
+This way, the account is yours to contribute to or withdraw from.
 Keep in mind, in most circumstances you have to be 59 1/2 or older to withdraw from an IRA without penalty.

 Your second option is to roll the inherited account – tax-free – into an IRA you already possess.
 If you have an employer retirement plan, you can roll the inherited IRA into that account, as well.
 In both of these situations, you become the owner of the IRA.

 The third option is to treat the account as a beneficiary, not as the owner.
 This could mean withdrawing the money in a lump sum, but that’s not your only choice.
 Treating the account as a beneficiary also means you have the option to transfer the assets to an “inherited IRA” held in your name.
 This will come with required minimum distributions (RMDs).

 If you’d rather not take the Roth IRA as a lump sum, you have options.
 The better option for long-term savings is to transfer the assets to an existing Roth or to open a new Roth IRA.
 The account can grow without penalty, due to the lack of required minimum distributions.
 You can also leave the money in the account to grow indefinitely for the next generation.
 This is one of the biggest differences between Roth and traditional IRAs.

-You can immediately cash out traditional or Roth IRAs.
-This is known as a lump sum distribution.
-With traditional IRAs, the withdrawal is considered taxable income, but with Roth IRAs, as long as the account was open at least five years, the beneficiary can withdraw it tax-free.
-The downside of taking all the money out immediately is that you lose the long-term benefits that occur when the money is allowed to grow within the IRA.
+You could immediately cash out traditional or Roth IRAs through a lump sum distribution.
+With traditional IRAs, withdrawals are taxable income.
+However, withdrawals from Roth IRAs (as long as the account was open for at least five years) are tax-free.
+The downside of taking all the money out immediately is that you lose the long-term benefits that occur when the money grows within the IRA.
 However, it is an option if you need funds right away.

 Inheriting retirement accounts can be stressful.
-As it stands, the rules are complicated and not the most user-friendly.
+As it stands, the rules are complex and not the most user-friendly.
 You’ll want to make sure you understand all of your options before making any decisions about your inheritance.
 It’s always better to take your time with financial decisions.

-Tips for Inheritance
+Tips for Heirs